Steam bath: Modern steam baths

 Today, natural steam baths often use similar systems that the Romans used.
 Such systems contain pipes and pumps that bring water up from beneath the surface and into the large pool areas near natural spring areas, such as at Thermae Bath Spa, where geothermal waters reach 40-49°C (114-120°F).
 While numerous variations—both natural and artificial—exist throughout the globe, the adoption of this technology still remains prevalent.

 While they share similarities, steam baths differ from saunas.
 Both produce steam via water vapor, but the steam in a sauna is created by throwing water onto a hot stove housed within a wooden structure, whereas steam baths have traditionally existed as steam-producing systems housed in stone structures.

 Architectural evolution

 The design of steam baths reflects both engineering ingenuity and cultural priorities.
 Roman thermae pioneered key features like hypocaust underfloor heating systems, which circulated hot air through clay pipes and hollow tiles to evenly warm floors and walls.
 This technology was later adapted by Islamic architects in hammams, as well as by Byzantine variants, which preserved the Roman tripartite structure (frigidarium, tepidarium, caldarium) but added mosaic floors and paintings to cover the surrounding walls.

 In Alaska, steam baths were constructed out of cut logs or even plywood, which were reminiscent of the Russian banya.
-These Alaskan baths were likewise used for a variety of cultural and hygienic practices and were capable of reaching temperatures of up to 255°F—their engineering involved low ceilings and a pit in the structure's center designed for steam production.
+These Alaskan baths were likewise used for a variety of cultural and hygienic practices and were capable of reaching temperatures of up to 255°F (123°C).
+Their engineering involved low ceilings and a pit in the structure's center designed for steam production.